eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 });
 ```

 This section of the code uses the `fs` module to read all the files in the screenshot directory specified by the `screenshotFolder` variable.
 It then filters the list of files to only include image files with the extensions ".png", ".jpg", or ".jpeg".
-In a normal scenario, we should only have '.png' files in the screenshot folder, but just in case, there is an imported image or something changes, to handle that, we're picking jpg, png and jpeg files and to also stop the code from picking up the re-order folder we created for the code.
+In a normal scenario, we should only have '.png' files in the screenshot folder, but just in case, there is an imported image or something changes, to handle those cases, we're making room for possible jpg, png and jpeg files.
+This also stops the code from picking up the re-order folder we created for the code in the same screenshot folder.

 A more detailed breakdown of the code :

 * `fs.readdir(screenshotFolder, (err, files) => {...})`: This line reads the contents of the screenshot directory specified by the `screenshotFolder` variable and passes the result as an array of filenames to the callback function.
 If there is an error, the `err` argument will be set, and the error will be logged to the console.